localhuman/AntSharesCore/readme.md

 ### Extra dependencies for compiling
-If you would like to compile the project, you will also need the most recent version of MonoFramework.
+If you would like to compile the project with mono instead of .NET Core, you will also need the most recent version of MonoFramework.
 You can search the internet to download/install from here: http://www.mono-project.com/download/.
 You can also use Homebrew to install it with `brew install mono`

 ### Get the project